 Flu Vaccination: Why It Matters and What You Can Do

 Influenza can result in serious complications, hospitalization, and death.
-Annual vaccination is the primary way to help prevent influenza and is recommended by the Centers for Disease Control and Prevention (CDC).1, 2
+Annual vaccination is the primary means of preventing influenza and is recommended by the Centers for Disease Control and Prevention (CDC).1,2

 Help protect your vulnerable patients during the flu season